English

 Phonics

-Phonics will occur in Key Stage 1 from 13:10-13:40 on a daily basis.
+In EYFS, phonics will be taught first thing in the morning, following the morning song at 09:15-09:45.
+Phonics will occur in Year 1 from 09:00-09:30 on a daily basis.
+In Year 2, the phonics session is from 09:00-09:30.
 Please note that in Key Stage 2, phonics will occur as an intervention session.

 As a school, we use the Sounds Write approach to teach phonics.
 This is matched precisely to our reading scheme in EYFS and KS1.
 This was a recommendation in the Bold Beginnings Documents and ensures coverage over the 2 years and a smooth transition from EYFS into year 1.
 This also develops confidence, as children have the knowledge and skills to decode the books that they are reading.